learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 * Opening and closing `head` tags nested inside the `html` tags
 * Opening and closing `body` tags nested inside the `html` tags

-If written correctly, running `learn` now will pass the first test of this lab.
+If written correctly, running `learn` now will pass the **first** test of this lab.  **However** you will not be done yet!
+We have to make **all** the tests pass in order to make the test code happy!
+Fixing this first one means that we get to attack the next one.
+Let's get to it!

 Let's take a closer look at these tags.

 ### `<!DOCTYPE html>`